feathersui/feathersui-starling/documentation/help/markdown/text-renderers.md

 Feathers provides three different text renderers.
 We'll learn the capabilities of each, along with their advantages and disadvantages.
 These text renderers are listed below:

--   [`BitmapFontTextRenderer`](../api-reference/feathers/controls/text/BitmapFontTextRenderer.html) uses [bitmap fonts](http://wiki.starling-framework.org/manual/displaying_text#bitmap_fonts) to display characters as separate textured quads.
+-   [`BitmapFontTextRenderer`](bitmap-font-text-renderer.html) uses [bitmap fonts](http://wiki.starling-framework.org/manual/displaying_text#bitmap_fonts) to render text.
+One texture may be shared by many instances, and instances may be batched to reduce draw calls.
+Bitmap fonts may be used to pre-render effects like gradients and filters that would be expensive to apply at runtime.
+They're not ideal for languages that require many characters or advanced ligatures (such as those with non-Latin alphabets), or when a variety of font sizes are needed.

--   [`TextBlockTextRenderer`](../api-reference/feathers/controls/text/TextBlockTextRenderer.html) uses [`flash.text.engine.TextBlock`](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/text/engine/TextBlock.html) to render text in software and the result is drawn to [`BitmapData`](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/display/BitmapData.html) and uploaded as a texture to the GPU.
+-   [`TextBlockTextRenderer`](text-block-text-renderer.html) uses [Flash Text Engine](http://help.adobe.com/en_US/as3/dev/WS9dd7ed846a005b294b857bfa122bd808ea6-8000.html) to render text in software, and the result is drawn to [`BitmapData`](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/display/BitmapData.html) to be uploaded as a texture to the GPU.
+It offers the most advanced layout options, including the best support for right-to-left languages.
+Each instance requires a separate texture, so it may increase draw calls if your project must display a significant amount of text on screen at once.

--   [`TextFieldTextRenderer`](../api-reference/feathers/controls/text/TextFieldTextRenderer.html) uses [`flash.text.TextField`](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/text/TextField.html) to render text in software and the result is drawn to [`BitmapData`](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/display/BitmapData.html) and uploaded as a texture to the GPU.
+-   [`TextFieldTextRenderer`](text-field-text-renderer.html) uses the classic [`flash.text.TextField`](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/text/TextField.html) class to render text in software, and the result is drawn to [`BitmapData`](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/display/BitmapData.html) to be uploaded as a texture to the GPU.
+A `TextField` can render a subset of HTML, but it offers fewer advanced layout options than Flash Text Engine.
+Each instance of this text renderer requires a separate texture, so it may increase draw calls if your project must display a significant amount of text on screen at once.

-We'll look at the capabilities of each text renderer in more detail a bit later, and we'll even consider options for creating custom text renderers.
+Each text renderer has different capabilities, and different sets of properties for customizing font styles, so be sure to learn about each one in detail.

 ## The default text renderer factory